andywer/deep-assert/README.md

 # deep-assert

 Providing a better deep-equals assertion experience.

-Easily write object and array expectations, with `any()` and `satisfies()` or write and use your own custom assertions.
+* Easily write object and array expectations, with `any()` and `satisfies()`
+* Create your own custom assertions

-Another focus has been providing a short, but precise error output.
-It shows you exactly where the values don't match, even for large nested objects, yet without cluttering your console.
+* Short, but precise diffs, even for large nested objects

-Works with objects, arrays, dates, buffers, etc. It's small, it's simple and it comes with zero dependencies.
+* Works with objects, arrays, dates, buffers, etc
+* Zero dependencies

 <br />